adavarski/OpenShift4-CRC-development/README.md

 ```

-### Setting up CodeReady Containers on a remote server and remote access to CRC (remote OPENSHIFT environment)
+### 2.Setting up CodeReady Containers on a remote server and remote access to CRC (remote OPENSHIFT environment)

 Red Hat CodeReady Containers (CRC) is an amazing way of getting a minimal preconfigured OpenShift 4 up & running on your local machine with just two commands: crc setup & crc start.
 Done.
 But that simplicity comes at a price: RAM.